When you make an appointment, know that:

 With all the charm and warmth that a fireplace* can bring, it also needs regular attention and maintenance.
 Louisiana Fireplace wants to help you understand what your fireplace needs so that you can enjoy it for many years to come.

-A fireplace should be inspected annually or if you note something different in your fireplace.
+A fireplace should be inspected annually, or if you note something different in your fireplace.

 There can be a lot going on in the chimney/fireplace that you cannot see.
 Let a professional look and make sure your fireplace is usable.

-– Have your chimney/fireplace inspected annually.
+– Have your chimney/fireplace

 – Keep your chimney/fireplace dry.